ferranpujolcamins/ferranpujolcamins.github.io/_posts/2020-12-03-debugging-your-program-using-valgrind-and-clion/2020-12-03-debugging-your-program-using-valgrind-and-clion.md

 title:  "Debugging your program using Valgrind and CLion on Linux"
 ---

-[CLion](https://www.jetbrains.com/clion/) has a [Valgrind](https://valgrind.org/) integration <sup>[[1]](#ref-clion-valgrind)</sup> offering a convenient way to analyse your program with Valgrind and also a nice interface to easily inspect the results.
+[CLion](https://www.jetbrains.com/clion/) has a [Valgrind](https://valgrind.org/) integration<sup>[[1]](#ref-clion-valgrind)</sup> offering a convenient way to analyse your program with Valgrind and also a nice interface to easily inspect the results.

-However, sometimes it's hard to spot the source of your problem only by looking at Valgrind reports: *Ok, I'm using a [Dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer) on this method.
-But, what instance is actually causing the problem?
+However, sometimes it's hard to spot the source of your problem only by looking at Valgrind reports: *Ok, I'm accessing a [Dangling pointer](https://en.wikipedia.org/wiki/Dangling_pointer) on this method.
+But, what instance of my class is actually causing the problem?
 If only I could set a breakpoint where the invalid read happens...*.

 Fortunately, it's possible to debug a program running under Valgrind<sup>[[2]](#ref-debugging-your-program-using-valgrind-gdbserver)</sup>.
 The bad news is that CLion does not support this feature out of the box.
 But don't worry, it's not hard to properly configure CLion to be able to do this.